National Resistance Front of Afghanistan: Coalescence in Panjshir

 According to unconfirmed reports, Saleh's command managed to recapture Charikar, the provincial capital of Parwan Province, which had been held by the Taliban since 15 August, and that fighting had begun in Panjshir.
 At around the same time, unconfirmed reports stated that remnants of the Afghan National Army had begun massing in the Panjshir Valley at the urging of Massoud, along with the Minister of Defense Bismillah Mohammadi and provincial commanders.
 Local civilians also responded to his calls to be mobilized.

 The Panjshir resistance also claimed to have the support of Abdul Rashid Dostum and Atta Muhammad Nur on 18 August 2021, while it was reported that members of Dostum's group, which had retreated into Uzbekistan, said that 10,000 of their soldiers could join forces with the Panjshir resistance, creating a combined force of 15,000 or more.
 On the same day, Afghan Embassy employees in Tajikistan have replaced photos of Ghani in the embassy building with those of Saleh.

 According to anonymous ex-American and British soldiers, some of whom were formerly Afghan-based contractors, numerous Afghans living/working abroad have been working together to raise money in order to assist the Panjshir-based fighters.

+On 6 September 2021, the Taliban claimed victory in controlling the province.
+The NRF, however, denied the Taliban victory, stating they continued to hold positions across the valley.
+Since then, the NRF has not controlled any territory but has continued to carry out hit and run guerrilla attacks.

-Baghlan Province
+Baghlan

 On 20 August 2021, a group of anti-Taliban forces was organised in Baghlan Province, headed by Abdul Hamid Dadgar.
 The group took over the Andarab, Pul-e-Hesar and De Salah districts of Baghlan Province, killing or injuring 60 Taliban fighters as they did so.
 In the mid-afternoon, unconfirmed reports from Panjshir stated that Pul-e-Hesar was taken back from the Taliban, and that fighting was still raging in De Salah and Banu, with a reporter with Iran International reporting soon after that first Andarab and then De Salah fell to the resistance.

 According to Sediqullah Shuja, a former member of the Afghan National Security Forces, the reasons for the removal of the Taliban from the Andarab valley towns was the Taliban's searching of private houses, which was perceived as a violation of the agreement by which the Taliban had been allowed to take military control of the towns.
 Shuja stated that the Taliban entered houses "and harassed people.
 In our villages, people are very traditional and Muslim.
 There is no reason for Taliban to come and teach us about Islam."
 Former Baghlan prison commander Abdul Rahman stated that "All people of the valley have risen up against the Taliban.
 We are not afraid of Taliban fighters."